Ping River: Tributaries

-Ping Basin
+Basin

-The Ping Basin is one of the largest drainage basins of the Chao Phraya Watershed, draining 33896 km2 of land.

-The greater Ping Basin, i.e. the basin of the entire Ping river system including its tributary the Wang River, drains a total of 44688 km2.
+The Ping basin is one of the largest drainage basins of the Chao Phraya Watershed, draining 33896 km2 of land.
+The greater Ping basin—the basin of the entire Ping river system including its tributary the Wang River—drains a total of 44688 km2.
 The main dams in the basin are the Bhumibol Dam and the Doi Tao Dam.

-National Parks
+National parks

-The Ping itself originates in Huai Nam Dang National Park and flows through Mae Ping National Park.
+The Ping originates in Huai Nam Dang National Park and flows through Mae Ping National Park.